-1 North") and Vectren Energy Delivery of Ohio, Inc. ("Vectren Ohio").
-I was also 2 responsible for gas distribution integrity in the remainder of the CERC footprint, 3 including Minnesota, Arkansas, Oklahoma, Texas, Louisiana and Mississippi.
-4 5 Q. Please describe your educational background.
-6 A. I have a Bachelor of Science in Industrial Engineering from the University of Houston.
-7 Additionally, I am a licensed professional engineer.
-8 9 Q. Please describe your professional experience.
-10 A. I have been employed directly with CERC for 12 years and acted as a consultant for 11 CenterPoint Energy an additional two years in various engineering, supervisory and 12 management roles.
-My experience includes direct execution and subsequent 13 management of teams engaged in engineering design for public improvement, system 14 improvement, integrity testing and customer additions on both transmission and 15 distribution piping systems.
+Inc. ("Vectren South") and Vectren Energy Delivery of Ohio, Inc. ("Vectren Ohio").
+In

+Q. Please describe your educational background.

+- 8 A. I have a Bachelor of Science in Industrial Engineering from the University of Houston. - 9 Additionally, I am a licensed professional engineer.

+Q. Please describe your professional experience.

+I have been employed directly with CERC for 12 years and acted as a consultant for CenterPoint Energy an additional two years in various engineering, supervisory and management roles.
+My experience includes direct execution and subsequent management of teams engaged in engineering design for public improvement, system improvement, integrity testing and customer additions on both transmission and distribution piping systems.
 In that role I managed both capital and O&M budgets.
-16 Additionally, I have experience in risk model development with various industry 17 partners and vendors.
-I was in this more recent Distribution Integrity Manager role for 18 two and a half years and have presented at industry conferences on risk model 19 development and specific risk mitigations.
+Additionally, I have experience in risk model development with various industry partners and vendors.
+I was in this more recent Distribution Integrity Manager role for two and a half years and have presented at industry conferences on risk model development and specific risk mitigations.

-21 Q. What are the duties and responsibilities as Gas Distribution Integrity Manager?
+Q. What are the duties and responsibilities as Gas Distribution Integrity Manager?

-A. In my previous role as Gas Distribution Integrity Manager, I was responsible for overseeing the ongoing development and implementation of the Company's Gas Distribution Integrity Management Program.
-I was also responsible for this activity in Indiana, Ohio, Minnesota, Arkansas, Oklahoma, Texas, Louisiana and Mississippi.
+A. The Gas Distribution Integrity Manager is responsible for overseeing the ongoing development and implementation of the Company's Gas Distribution Integrity